trilitech/tezos-developer-docs/docs/unity.md

 ## Dependencies

-The Tezos SDK utilizes modified versions of the following libraries for communication:
+The Tezos SDK uses modified versions of the following libraries for communication:

 - **Airgap Beacon SDK**: Interacts with Tezos wallets through the Beacon standard for iOS, Android, and WebGL platforms.
 - **Netezos**: Interacts with Tezos wallets through the Beacon standard for Windows, Linux, and MacOS platforms.
 Also prepares parameters for smart contract calls and interprets complex data returned by the ReadView method.